aescarias/pywintrbl/README.md

 - The installer fails with a "fatal error" with a reason only decipherable by reading the logs.

 ## How do I use it?

+> [!note]
+> As this is very recent software and not frequently downloaded, Microsoft SmartScreen/Defender and similar reputation-based engines may flag this file.
+You may decide to ignore these warnings or instead use `pywintrbl` as a package as outlined below.

 A precompiled binary for Windows is available for you to run in Releases.
 You will need to have the [Microsoft VC++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version) installed to be able to run the troubleshooter.